Tekken 8: Development

 Development of Tekken 8 was first teased in August 2022 at Evo 2022, with an official presentation made the following month at Sony's State of Play event.
 Tekken 8 was revealed with a fight between Jin and his father Kazuya, which has been building up for several years.
 While Jin already faced his relatives in previous games from the franchise, he is shown in a major conflict with his Devil Gene as it keeps absorbing his humanity to the point he becomes Devil Jin in the middle of the fight.
 However, Harada remarked that the final scene of the trailer involving broken chains act as symbolism to Jin breaking free from the conflicts he has been connected to for several games.
 A common interpretation of Jin's mother Jun Kazama's fate is that she was killed before the events of Tekken 3.
 This is explored in a story from Jin's point of view and is a belief that most gamers shared.
 However, Jin and the gamers were actually incorrect—Jun is missing.
 As a result, Harada explained that as far as the rivalry between Jin and Kazuya is concerned, Jun would be present at their eventual confrontation.
 Although Jin returns as the hero of the story mode, he noted that such protagonist became unpopular within the fandom because he rewrote him as a villain in Tekken 6.
 According to Harada, the story mode was written to be accessible to newcomers, emphasizing cinematics and battles different from common battles in fighting games.
 Harada repeated this statement with Arcade quest that plays different from previous arcade modes as it welcomes unskilled players.
 A special mode was given to every character to generate more damage.
 Once her return to the series was revealed, Harada was pleased with the addition of Jun Kazama to the cast.

 Harada emphasized Tekken roster evolved to include characters with more dialogue and personality ever since early installments.
 While they were working on Tekken 3, game directors Masamichi Abe, Yutaka Kounoe, Harada, and the rest of the development team noticed the decline of the arcade market.
 To entice console owners to play Tekken 3, they decided that the console version would include mini-games.
 These games highlight the cast in a different manner like Yoshimitsu and Bryan Fury.
-In order to further develop these characters since Tekken 3 until Tekken 8, Namco kept detailing facial expressions and lyp-synch.
+In order to further develop these characters since Tekken 3 until Tekken 8, Namco kept detailing facial expressions and lip-synch.
 These were highly important into developing mainstay Nina Williams and newcomer Reina who can often exchange lines.